The 10 Whitest Cities In California For 2026

-The whitest cities in California are Mill Valley and Woodside for 2025 based on Saturday Night Science.
+The whitest cities in California are Woodside and Sausalito for 2026 based on Saturday Night Science.

 Whitest cities in California research summary.
 We analyzed California’s most recent Census data to determine the whitest cities in California based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in California is Mill Valley based on the most recent Census data.
+• The whitest city in California is Woodside based on the most recent Census data.

 • The least White city in California is Huron.